-Fire, grazing, drought, are all disturbances influencing the dynamics at this site.
+Fire, grazing, and drought are all disturbances influencing the dynamics at this site.
 These sites likely burned 3 to 5 times every 10 years.
-Grazing by whitetail deer, prairie elk, was common, and bison as well may have been also present grazing to a lesser extent.
-Disturbances from these animals removed thatch, litter, and reduced the proliferation of small trees and shrubs (Mutel, 2008).
+Historically, occasional browsing by large ungulates, such as bison (Bison bison), prairie elk (Cervus elaphus), and white-tailed deer (Odocoileus virginianus), might have limited the invasion of woody species into this ecological site (Nelson 2010).
+Disturbances from these animals removed thatch and litter and reduced the proliferation of small trees and shrubs (Mutel, 2008).

 As this region was settled, these prairies were typically altered to better suit agricultural needs.
 Corn and soybean production is common in these areas today.
 Very few small remnants of this prairie exist now.
+While planting prairie species on former prairie sites is beneficial to wildlife, restoration to the reference state from agricultural land is a long-term proposition with uncertain outcomes.